MichOng00/AI-website/README.md

 # AI-website
-Showcase of what AI tools can generate.
+Showcase of what AI tools can generate, for students 10+ years old.